 - Keep away from your home and places where your family members work or attend school

 - Attend mandatory counseling or complete a battering intervention and prevention program

 - Surrender any firearms and prevent you from obtaining a fishing or hunting license

 - Pay child support and / or spousal support

 Have you been accused of family violence?

 In 2012 alone, more than 188,900 incidents of family violence were reported in Texas.
-Unfortunately, it is our experience that many such charges are based on exaggerated or false testimony – sometimes by family members who stand to gain from such allegations in a divorce or custody case.
+Unfortunately, it is our experience that many of these charges are based on exaggerated or false testimony – sometimes by family members who stand to gain from such allegations in a divorce or custody case.
 If you have been falsely accused of family violence, we are prepared to defend your rights.
-At Schneider Law Firm, P.C., we handle a high volume of criminal defense cases.
+At Schneider Law Firm we handle a high volume of criminal defense cases.
 Our experience in this area enables us to defend our clients with skill and success.

 If you have been charged with family violence, assault, harassment, stalking, or a similar crime, contact our law firm right away.
 We can put you in touch with a dedicated and experienced criminal defense lawyer who can advise you about your situation.

-Schedule your free case evaluation right away in order to learn more about the options available to you.
+Schedule your free case evaluation right away to learn more about the options available to you.